AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

             providers in a tenant.
             There can only be one invitation for a User at a time.
 An invitation can expire, at which time the Admin can either delete it, or extend it.
-            When creating an invitation an Account Administrator has the option to resend the invitation email to the ContactEmail configured for the user the invitation is attached to.
+            When creating an invitation a Tenant Administrator has the option to resend the invitation email to the ContactEmail configured for the user the invitation is attached to.
 The email can be re-sent by updating the invitation.
             When an invitation expires the User cannot accept it.
 If the expiration